 - The incarnation speaks of a sending God.
 The Father sends the Son in the power of the Spirit.
-The theme of being sent occurs time and time again in Scripture and is central to chaplaincy; chaplains are first of all 'sent'! - Not only that, but in the same way that the incarnation speaks of God getting on our level, chaplains enter into other people's experiences. - The story of the woman at the well shows that Jesus operated mainly among people outside of the synagogue. - Chaplaincy too happens outside the gathered community of church. - The coming of Jesus to live among us is an act of solidarity and the ultimate act of sacrificial love.
+The theme of being sent occurs time and time again in scripture and is central to chaplaincy; chaplains are first of all 'sent'! - Not only that, but in the same way that the incarnation speaks of God getting on our level, chaplains enter into other people's experiences. - The story of the woman at the well shows us that Jesus operated for the most part among people outside of the synagogue.
+Chaplaincy too happens outside the gathered community; the church; in other places. - The coming of Jesus to live among us is an act of solidarity and the ultimate act of sacrificial love.
 Chaplaincy is also an act of solidarity, sacrificial love and empathy. - Throughout his earthly ministry, Jesus observed and responded to the deeper issues behind people's questions.
 Chaplains listen to what is going on and respond.
 That is different from saying that chaplaincy conversations are all serious! - Chaplaincy is first and foremost a ministry motivated by our love for God and others.
 The sacrificial love of Jesus Christ is a model for the way in which we love. - The road to Emmaus is an example of helping people to make sense of what has happened and what is happening.
 Chaplains help people make sense of their lives and walk with them when things do not make sense.

 The example of Jesus Christ has so much to teach us about the nature of chaplaincy today.
 Next time we will build upon these themes as we consider Jesus' ascension, the coming of the Holy Spirit at Pentecost and chaplaincy that is shaped by God's good future.

-Prayers and Dismissal
+Conclude with the Lord's Prayer

-Our Father, who art in heaven,

-hallowed be thy name.

-Thy kingdom come; thy will be done,

-on earth as it is in heaven.
+Our Father, which art in heaven, hallowed be thy name.
+Thy kingdom come; thy will be done, in earth as it is in heaven.
 Give us this day our daily bread.

-And forgive us our trespasses,

-as we forgive those that trespass against us.

-And lead us not into temptation;

-but deliver us from evil.

-For thine is the kingdom, the power, and the glory,

-for ever and ever.
+And forgive us our trespasses, as we forgive them that trespass against us.
+And lead us not into temptation; but deliver us from evil.
+For thine is the kingdom, the power, and the glory, for ever and ever.
+Amen.

+Blessing

+Jesus said "as the Father sent me, so I send you"; so go now and be in the world.
+Walking with others in solidarity and love; testifying to the risen Christ.
+May his joy so fill you that others see in your faces that he is alive; making all things new.